Chemins de fer Orientaux: Construction

 Construction of the line was well underway by 1871.
 Following a government change the same year, the new Grand Vizier Mahmud Nedim Pasha started to renegotiate the concession to reduce the budget of constructing the line because of the Empire's growing financial problems.
 The new concession no longer had completion to Vienna as a priority and was signed on 18 May 1872.
 Under the new agreement, Hirsch would continue to manage ongoing construction, but the Ottoman government would supervise in building new lines.
 The CO had completed over 1300 km of railway, consisting of three main lines by 1874.
 These lines were not yet connected with each other, but the CO had started service on them.
 The longest and most important of these lines were Constantinople to Belovo via Edirne and Filibe, with branches to Dedeağaç and Yambol.
-The other two were from Selanik to Mitroviça and Dobrljin to Banja Luka.
+The other two were from Thessaloniki to Mitrovica and Dobrljin to Banja Luka.
 The Dobrljin-Banja Luka line wasn't connected with the Austrian network yet so revenue on the line was low.
 The line later became a liability for the CO and was abandoned in 1876, until it was connected to the Austrian network.

 Further construction slowed down during the Ottoman financial crisis of 1875, where most of the Empire faced a large famine.
 This led to several uprisings in the Balkans, the most notable being the April Uprising, which triggered a large war in the region, which halted all railway works.
 Many of the workers were drafted and fought against a large coalition army led by the Russian Empire.
 The Constantinople–Filibe line played an important role in transporting goods and soldiers to the frontier.
 However, the Ottoman army was heavily outnumbered as the Russian/Romanian/Bulgarian armies pushed from the north.
 The coalition forces captured much of the main line west of Edirne by the end of 1877 and once Filibe was captured, along with its large railway depot, in January 1878, the Ottomans looked for peace.
 The Congress of Berlin restored peace to the Balkans as the Ottoman Empire granted full independence to Romania, Serbia and Montenegro while Bosnia and Herzegovina would be occupied by Austria-Hungary and Bulgaria would become a self-governing vassal state of the Empire under Russian influence.